NumPy Binomial Distribution

 What is a Probability Mass Function?

-The PMF of a binomial distribution is computed using the binomial coefficient, which represents the number of ways to choose a certain number of successes from a given number of trials.
+A Probability Mass Function (PMF) is a mathematical function that gives the probability distribution for a discrete random variable.
+It assigns probabilities to each possible outcome of the random variable.
+The PMF of a binomial distribution is computed using the binomial coefficient, representing the number of ways to choose a certain number of successes from a given number of trials.
 The formula for the binomial coefficient is:

-where nnn is the number of trials and kkk is the number of successes.
+where nnn is the number of trials, and kkk is the number of successes.
 The PMF is then calculated by multiplying the binomial coefficient by the probability of success raised to the power of the number of successes and the probability of failure raised to the power of the difference between the number of trials and the number of successes.

 How to Calculate PMF in NumPy Binomial Distribution

-First, let's import the necessary libraries:
+Step 1: Import the necessary libraries:

 import numpy as np